Are you in Crisis?

 Children’s Contact Services provide a child-centred model of intervention that assists children of separated parents to establish and maintain a relationship with their other parent and family members, and to help achieve sustained and workable long term arrangements.

 Children’s Contract Services are independent and are not bound to provide a service, even if expressly ordered by a court.
 Expectations of the Courts, legal representatives, the clients and the Children’s Contact Service.
 The service may not be able to offer exactly what each party requires or expects.
-(Children’s Contact Services – Guiding Principles Framework for Good Practice, Attorney-General’s Department).
+(Children’s Contact Services – Guiding Principles Framework for Good Practice, Attorney-General’s Department)

 Our service areas are the Hume and Murray and we are located at 681 Young Street, Albury NSW 2640.